Sandbox Test Values

 Test Square API operations in the v2 Sandbox.

 Sandbox test values are used to test the client and server sides of payment processing in the Square v2 Sandbox.

 For information about test values for the deprecated legacy Sandbox, see Legacy Sandbox Test Values.

-The sandbox supports a collection of special credit card values you can use to simulate payment scenarios.
+The sandbox supports a collection of credit card numbers for all Square-supported card brands for simulating the client-side of payment scenarios.

 When testing the SCA flow with one of the European Union test cards, the Verification Code simulates the SMS verification code sent to the buyer mobile phone during an actual transaction.

-You can reproduce certain error states in the sandbox by providing special values in the Square payment form, In-App Payments SDK, or the CreatePayment endpoint.
+You can reproduce certain error states in the sandbox by providing special values in the Square payment form or In-App Payments SDK.

 |Desired error state||Test values|

 To test SCA in the sandbox, you cannot use a nonce returned by the payment form in the cardNonceResponseReceived event after entering sandbox credit card numbers or personal credit card numbers.
 Instead, use a test nonce from the following table.

 Use the SqPaymentForm.verifyBuyer function for card present and card on file (CoF) SCA challenges with the following test values: